Abkbhuiyan/Cybersecurity-University.System.of.Georgia/README.md

 # Cybersecurity-University.System.of.Georgia
 Cybersecurity-University System of Georgia

+## Course 1 - Cybersecurity and Mobility

+## Course 2 - Cybersecurity and the Internet of Things

+## Course 3 - Cybersecurity and the X-Factor

 #### Taught by:
 #### Dr. Humayun Zafar - Associate Professor of Information Security and Assurance